Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Introduction

+The second part of ($\star$) follows at once from the fact that $T=T^{-1}$ for $T$ is a group in the flow $(T,X)$.
+The proof is completed. \end{proof}

-Notice that the group structure of $T$ plays a role in both of the ``if'' and ``only if'' parts.
+Notice that the group structure of $T$ plays a role in both of the ``if'' and ``only if'' parts of the second part of ($\star$).
 However, since there is no $T=T^{-1}$ for a general semiflow with $T$ not a group, hence according to Example~\ref{ex1.7} ``Equicontinuous $\Leftrightarrow$ Uniformly distal'' is not obvious for semiflows with which we will be mainly concerned.
 See Theorem~\ref{thm1.14} below.

 Let $(T,X)$ be an arbitrary semiflow.
 Next we will introduce another important relation which is weaker than proximity on $X$. \begin{description} \item[(j)] We say that $x\in X$ is \textit{regionally proximal} to $y\in X$, denoted $(x,y)\in Q(T,X)$ or $Q(X)$, if there are nets $\{x_n\}, \{y_n\}$ in $X$ and $\{t_n\}$ in $T$ such that $t_n(x_n,y_n)\to(z,z)$ for some $z\in X$. \end{description} Clearly,